 Here’s a clear and focused resume sample for a position in mail services.
 This job seeker worked for the U.S. Postal Service for many years, but retired some years ago.
 Now he lives in a new city and would like to work in a company mailroom or at a mail store.
 He uses the functional resume format to highlight his skills and to downplay his recent work.
 Let’s take a look at how he creates a resume that shows off his strengths!

 About this Resume Sample

-Resume for a Job in Construction/General Labor
+John’s Resume for a position in Mail Services

 More Resume Help

 Writing your resume all by yourself can be overwhelming.
 It’s easy to procrastinate and very hard to see your achievements objectively.
 If you’re having that problem, think about hiring a resume pro on the The Damn Good Resume Team.
 One of our professional resume writers can do the work for you — using out collaborative approach that keeps you in the loop.
 We’re one of the few resume writing services that uses this method so your resume sounds like you — the BEST professional you!